Jigsaw-Code/outline-app-maker/README.md

 > Currently only works with build targets of iOS 17.2 (and below?)

 * You will need:
-  * the url you want to load initially in your app.
+  * The url you want to load initially in your app.
   * [go](https://golang.org/) to build the SDK library.
   * [Node.js](https://nodejs.org/en/) for the project setup and web server.
   * [XCode](https://developer.apple.com/xcode/).